 We are impressed with the solid metal casing and the aluminum valve since most other 5lb models with plastic valves, however cheaper, are hardly reliable.

-Also, we like the 14 seconds discharge time of the unit, which is good enough to release a powerful could of dry chemical that can swallow the fire within moments.
+Also, we like the 14 seconds discharge time of the unit, which is good enough to release a powerful could of dry chemicals that can swallow the fire within moments.
 The forceful spray can effectively cover the location of the fire and also adjacent areas where the fire might have spread without you noticing.

-The unit is fully rechargeable and comes with a wall bracket that may appear like a simple hook, but is strong enough to hold the extinguisher securely.
+The unit is fully rechargeable and comes with a wall bracket that may appear like a simple hook but is strong enough to hold the extinguisher securely.

-However, this item is costlier than other 5lb dry chemical fire extinguishers, and this our only complaint regarding this otherwise top-notch unit.
+However, this item is costlier than other 5lb dry chemical fire extinguishers, and this is our only complaint regarding this otherwise top-notch unit.
 So you may opt for the B402 in case you do not find cheaper and reliable alternatives.

 Our second 10lb model on the list is a powerhouse fire extinguisher from Amerex.
 You’d be wise to invest in a B456 Dry Chemical Extinguisher as it is a superior unit that can put out medium to large domestic fires.
 A robust and dependable product, the B456 is our favorite Amerex item.